THE ASSOCIATION OF BOURGEOIS OF ACADIAN DESCENT

 3. There are four categories of membership:

-Individual Lifetime The status of individual lifetime member is granted to persons meeting the requirements of a regular individual member and who have paid as dues a lump sum fee equal to fifteen times the annual dues of a regular individual member.
+The status of individual lifetime member is granted to per- sons meeting the requirements of a regular individual member and who have paid as dues a lump sum fee equal to fifteen times the annual dues of a regular individual member.

-Honorary Lifetime The status of honorary lifetime member will be bestowed upon a person, member or not, for exceptional service to the Association, its purposes or its family genealogy.
-An honorary lifetime membership shall be granted after a twothirds vote of the Board of Directors.
+The status of honorary lifetime member will be bestowed upon a person, member or not, for exceptional service to the Association, its purposes, or its family genealogy.
+An honorary lifetime membership shall be granted after two thirds vote of the Board of Directors.
 Honorary lifetime members are entitled to all the privileges of a regular individual membership but are exempt from ever paying dues.

 2. The Association’s Armorial Bearings may be used by any Bourgeois descendant of Jacques Bourgeois and Jeanne Trahan for personal purposes.
-Use of the Armorial Bearings in commercial publications however is strictly prohibited unless expressly authorized by the Board of Directors.
+Use of the Armorial Bearings for any commercial, industrial, or political purpose however is strictly prohibited unless expressly authorized by the Board of Directors.
 Use of the Association’s Armorial Bearings other than as authorized will be subject to legal action.

-3. The logo design used for the “Retrouvailles ’99” of the Bourgeois family will remain a logo of the Association and the “Retrouvailles” family gatherings.
+3. The logo design used for the “Retrouvailles ’94” of the Bourgeois family will remain a logo of the Association and the “Retrouvailles” family gatherings.
+While it may be used by any Bourgeois descendant of Jacques Bourgeois and Jeanne Trahan for personal purposes, it may not be used for any commercial, industrial, or political purpose.

 Section 1 – Directors